Cheespeasa1234/StatsViewer/README.md

 The StatsViewer program is organized into three packages with (mostly) separate purposes.
 Here is a brief overview of the packages and their contents:
 * `main` - The main package.
 Contains the main class, and the classes that manage the GUI and the program.
-Also includes library classes.
-    * `main.DependencyChecker.java` - Static class that checks that python and nbtlib are available.
-    * `main.Globals.java` - Static class that holds global variables and constants.
+    * `BlankPanel.java` - The first page of the program.
+It handles server selection and tracking.
-    * `main.Lib.java` - Static class that holds library functions and classes, and manages globals.
+    * `DialogManager.java` - The static class that manages the progress bar popups.
-    * `main.ListPanel.java` - An extension of the JPanel class that makes it easier to display lists of items with sorting features and dynamic formatting.
-    * `main.QuantityLabel.java` - An extension of the JLabel class that makes it easier to display labels with built in data, solely compatible with ListPanel.
+    * `MainPanel.java` - The second page of the program.
+It displays player info, world info, and handles most interactions.
-    * `main.StatsViewer.java` - The main class that runs the program and manages the GUI.
+    * `StatsViewer.javav` - The main class.
+It starts the program and handles the main GUI.

+* `util` - The utility package.
+Contains libraries, utilities, and global state management.
+    * `DataParsing.java` - Contains utility functions for files, JSON parsing, and NBT parsing.
+    * `Globals.java` - The main manager of global state and constants.
+It is mostly static.
+    * `Utility.java` - The main library of utility functions.
+It is mostly static.

-* `pages` - The AWT component package.
+* `components` - The AWT component package.
 Each class is a component that is used in the main GUI.
-    * `pages.BlankPanel.java` - First page that displays the open server and previous server buttons.
-    * `pages.BottomPanelWorlds.java` - The component of the second page when in Worlds mode.
-    * `pages.BottomPanelPlayers.java` - The component of the second page when in Players mode.
+    * `BottomPanelPlayers.java` - The bottom section for the players view.
+Handles the player list and the player view.
+    * `BottomPanelWorlds.java` - The same as `BottomPanelPlayers`, but for worlds.
+    * `ListPanel.java` - A utility component that lists strings, and provides dynamic sorting functionality.
+    * `PlayerView.java` - A wrapper class for the `MinecraftPlayer` class.
+It displays the player's information.
+    * `QuantityLabel.java` - A utility component, which is a JLabel but with more data for sorting purposes.
-    * `pages.MainPanel.java` - The container component which is the second page.
-It contains the top panel and the bottom panel and manages the layout.
+    * `TopPanel.java` - The top section of the program.
+Contains the server selection and the exit button.
-    * `pages.PlayerView.java` - A wrapper component that displays all the information about a user.
-It includes the inventory, advancements, and statistics tabs, and the user's name and UUID.
+    * `WorldMapPanel.java` - The panel that displays the biome and structure map, and region selection.
-    * `pages.WorldView.java` - A wrapper component that displays all the information about a world.
-It includes the world's seed, name, and version, and the gamerules.
+    * `WorldView.java` - A wrapper class for the `World` class.
+It displays the world's information.
-    * `pages.TopPanel.java` - The top bar on the main page that allows you to exit, and shows the loading speed.

 * `player` - The player data package.
 Mostly static classes, but the Item class is not.
-    * `player.Advancement.java` - A class that holds the data for an advancement.
-Used by the deserializer.
+    * `Advancement.java` - The class that stores advancement data.
+Deserialized by Gson.
-    * `player.Inventory.java` - A class that holds the data for an inventory.
-Used by the deserializer.
+    * `Inventory.java` - The class that stores inventory data.
+Deserialized by Gson.
+    * `MinecraftPlayer.java` - Contains a player's inventory, stats, and caching info.
-    * `player.Item.java` - The class that holds the info of an item, and provides methods for display and comparison.
+    * `Item.java` - The class that stores item data.
+Deserialized by Gson.
-    * `player.MinecraftPlayer.java` - The class that contains all info about a player, and is used by the PlayerView class to display the information.
-It is partially created with the deserializer, and partially created with some methods.
-It is the main class of the package.
-    * `player.UsercachePlayer.java` - A class that holds the data for a usercache entry.
-Used by the deserializer.
-Only used to store UUID and name linking.
+    * `UsercachePlayer.java` - The class that stores usercache data.
+Deserialized by Gson.

+* `world` - The world data package.
+Mostly static classes.
+    * `Chunk.java` - The class that stores chunk data, and file locators.
+    * `RegionParser.java` - The class that handles all decompression and parsing of region files.
+    * `World.java` - The class that stores world data.
-    * `player.World.java` - A class that holds the data for a world.
-Used by the deserializer.
+    * `WorldGenSettings.java` - The class that stores world generation settings.
+Deserialized by Gson.

-* Other source files
-    * `de-nbt.py` - Python script that uses nbtlib to turn NBT files into JSON files.
-Also roughly formats everything.
-    * `format-stat.py` - Python script that formats the statistics JSON file into a format that can be parsed lazily by the statistics functions.
-    * `recent_directories.txt` - A file that stores the last 5 directories that were opened by the program.
-It is used to display the buttons on the first page.
-    * `src/main/icon.png` - The icon of the program.
-Unused.

 ## Library Resources